garmartirosy/profile/crm/README.md

 Remove test database and access to it?
 [Y/n] y
 Reload privilege tables now?
 [Y/n] y

+**IP retrieved**
-Get "IP retrieved" displayed near the start of your start.sh terminal.
+Get your "IP retrieved" near the start of your start.sh terminal.

-Mac webroot:
+**Webroot at localhost:8080**
-Default Apache port for Homebrew says "It works!"
+The Apache port for Homebrew says "It works!"
+But broke (stopped) when running the PHP install portion.

 [http://localhost:8080](http://localhost:8080)

 ## PHP Site Activation

-If you ran `./start.sh` without sudo, you'll likely need to do manual activation here.

-Please share the steps you use by posting an issue in our [profile repo](https://github.com/ModelEarth/profile/tree/main/crm), or fork and send a PR.
+Please document steps that work for you by posting an issue in our [profile repo](https://github.com/ModelEarth/profile/tree/main/crm), or fork and send a PR.

-The first time you may need to run `./start.sh` again, since database did not initially exist.
+The first time you may need to run `./start.sh` again - if the database did not initially exist.

 BUG: When running a second time, the webroot stopped working.